harish1124/Tic-Tac-Toe/README.md

-This is a Tic Tac Toe game py project. it works based on Random,Tkinter and Tkinter.message .
+The Tic Tac Toe.py file is a py project. it works based on Random,Tkinter and Tkinter.message libraries.
+The calc.py file is a py project. its based on kivy app and  its libraries